aakkii/CarND-Behavioral-Cloning-P3/writeup_template.md

 To capture good driving behavior, I recorded one lap on track one using center lane driving.

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to to recover.
+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to recover.
 I didn't use this dataset in my final run since I didn't find it much useful and in some cases it was making run worse.
 I found using left and right camera images much more useful.
 I used left camera and right camera images heavily so that model can learn to recover to center if car drifts off the left or to the right.
-This helped in navigating thourgh trick turn specially the one that is right after the bridge.
+This helped in navigating thourgh tricky turns specially the one that is right after the bridge.

 To augment the data sat, I also flipped images and angles thinking that this would help in generalization and will also provide more data to train the model.
 I also added flipping for center and left camera images.
-This almost increased my dataset by 6 times.
+This almost increased my dataset by 6 times and provided much better generalization.

 After the above process, I had ~40000 of data points.